whiprandolph/bestseller/Scratch/Revolutionary Activities.md

 ### 12 - Selfish Violence vs Selfless Violence

 <b><div class="rev-act"><div class="rev-act-header">Revolutionary Activity #17<br/>Learn to judge when violence is appropriate</div>
-</b><div class="rev-act-body">Each person can have the strength to judge when violence is appropriate and when it's not.
+</b><div class="rev-act-body">Each person can have the strength to judge when violence is appropriate and when not.
 Think of 3 examples of selfish violence and selfless violence in service of a greater good.
-If necessary, do research to find three of each kind.
+If necessary, do research to find three of each.
 What do the examples of selfish violence have in common?
 What do your examples of selfless violence have in common?
-In what circumstances do you think violence is appropriate, and when is it not appropriate?</div></div>
+When do you think violence is appropriate, and when is it not?</div></div>